 Your supply: You can also supply your own HIPS up to 5mm in thickness and any sheet size up to 3000×1500mm

 An impact resistant flexible plastic that has a low melting point meaning intricate laser cut details are not advised.

-M/P Hips has a glossy face on either side and is supplied with a protective plastic film on one side only.
+M/P HIPS has a glossy face on either side and is supplied with protective plastic film on one side only.
 This is because for most applications just one side will be visible and requires protection.
 The side that is not protected will usually have slight surface markings / scratches.
-Styrene is quite static meaning dust particles can stick to exposed face quite easily.
+Styrene is quite static meaning dust particles can stick to exposed faces quite easily.
 These can be cleaned with warm soapy water.